 Overview

-The program begins in early September.
+The program begins in late August.
 To graduate, students complete a minimum of 16 full-term, graduate-level courses (48 credits), including a thesis seminar, in which they conduct a project on an industry-focused research question.
 Students also typically complete a summer internship for at least six weeks which involves working as an intern in a company or doing research assistance work for a faculty member.
 The internship will ideally be tied closely to a student's thesis.

 Expected Coursework

-MSFE students take a rigorous set of PhD-level courses, supplemented with MBA- and other graduate-level courses.
 In students’ first year, they take mainly required PhD-level courses.
 In their second year, they enroll in a mixture of PhD and MBA electives, ensuring that they complete a total of at least 30 credits of PhD-equivalent courses in the program.
+Students are able to cross-register at other Schools within Columbia University.

 Students must select into one of two tracks: the Academia Track or the Industry Track.